-We have started building our product as an engaging networking tool where many can talk to many at the same time, but we have never forgotten that majority of events include presentations, panel discussions, lectures, webinars – all these powerful one-to-many formats that help people to learn, ideate and that then spike further conversations in our networking rooms.
+We have started building our product as an engaging networking tool where many can talk to many at the same time, but we have never forgotten that the majority of events include presentations, panel discussions, lectures, webinars – all these powerful one-to-many formats that help people to learn, come up with ideas and use that to spur further conversations in our networking rooms.

 With networking mode, everyone can see the same space and navigate it from any device.
-But for presentations, guests would normally prefer to see a picture that is optimized for their device.
-Here it is, equally convenient from mobile or desktop.
+But for presentations, guests would normally prefer to see a picture optimis for their device.
+Here it is – equally conveniently from mobile or desktop.

 You can have up to 1000 guests if you are using the paid version (contact sales to learn more) or up to 25 guests if you are using the free version.

-Making webinars and presentations interactive like they are in real life – stop reading the questions, instead pass a mic to people from the audience for a Q&A session
+Making webinars and presentations as interactive as they are in real life.
+Stop reading the questions and pass a mic to members of the audience for a Q&A session

 If some guests raise their hands by clicking on the "Hand" icon in the bottom menu (guests see it in the middle of the panel), their names will appear in the “Raised Hands” section of the list.

-Guests, who have raised their hands, can then be promoted by the administrator of the room to a Q&A section – they will automatically appear on the screen in a small format with their name written next to the avatar.
+Guests, who have raised their hands, can then be promoted by the administrator of the room to a Q&A section, and they will automatically appear on the screen in a small format with their name written next to the avatar.

-If a guest changes her/his/their mind, it is possible to lower a hand from the same bottom panel by clicking a button with a crossed hand.
+If a guest changes their mind, it is possible to lower a hand from the same bottom panel by clicking a button with a crossed hand.